 My article for Kogod School of Business Professor Stacy Merida, Kogod’s new assistant dean of diversity, equity, and inclusion, describes her mission to shape a more inclusive Kogod community.
 Toni Tileva | October 6, 2021 What do diversity, equity, and inclusion look like in a university setting?
 Who are the stakeholders of diversity initiatives?
 These are challenging … Continue reading A More Equitable Future

-I work as a communications and research consultant.
-I have experience in: editing and writing short-form and long-form papers and books conducting research and literature reviews synthesizing complex information for technical and general audiences creating and managing Web content Some of my current and past clients include: National Geographic Society Kogod School of Business Resolution … Continue reading Consulting
+I work as a writer, editor, and research consultant.
+I have experience in: editing and writing short-form and long-form articles and books conducting research and literature reviews synthesizing complex information for technical and general audiences creating and managing Web content–WordPress proficient as well as CMS experienced Some of my current and past clients include: National … Continue reading Consulting

 My article for the Kogod School of Business A wave of pandemic-induced uncertainty has thrown a pall over America’s economic performance, yet one sector remains a defiant shade of rose against a generally dark background.
 Why are home sales rebounding so quickly, with some locations reporting a return to the days of bidding wars?
 Is this a meaningful … Continue reading A Solid Foundation: Why has the housing market weathered the economic downturn so well?

 Published here Could a system of finance dating back to the seventh century offer modern solutions to problems like college debt and crumbling infrastructure?
 Dr. Ghiyath Nakshbendi, chair and founder of the graduate certificate in Islamic finance at the Kogod School of Business, believes so.
 “In America, millennials are growing tired of the system of … Continue reading Islamic Finance—A Centuries-Old Approach Providing Modern Solutions